garyn90/A-Simple-Music-Bot-For-Discord/README.md

 **Adding your own commands**

-If you wish to add commands of your own, try housing them within the otherCog.py file. otherCog.py was built specifically for this, to separate the music functionality from other functionality.
+If you wish to add non-music related commands of your own, try housing them within the otherCog.py file. otherCog.py was built specifically for this, to separate the music functionality from other functionality.
 It's highly recommended to read the documentation, since adding commands will require a primer of sorts.
-This bot was made with the discord.ext commands framework, but it's not difficult at all to add your own commands.
+This bot was made with the discord.ext commands framework, but it's not extremely difficult at all to add your own commands.
 Consult the discord.py documentation to learn how to get started: https://discordpy.readthedocs.io/en/latest/ext/commands/index.html

   **How to host**